ABOUT THE REPORTAbout the reporting process

 We continually improve our reporting process

 PSE has been publishing annual social reports since 2014.
-The study you have before you is our sixth impact report on Poland’s economic, environmental and social development, as well as on responsible business practices and organisational governance.
-This is also the ninth consecutive social publication of our organisation, including the seventh integrated and presented in an interactive version.
+The study you have before you is our seventh report on the economic, environmental and social impact on Poland’s development, as well as on responsible business practices and organisational governance.
+It is also the tenth social publication of our organisation, and the eighth integrated version presented in an interactive form.

-The study shows financial and non-financial data in an integrated manner, as well as detailed calculations of the PSE’s impact on the economy, public finances, society and the environment.
+The document shows financial and non-financial data in an integrated manner, as well as detailed calculations of PSE’s impact on the economy, public finances, society and the environment.

-The purpose of the report is to give you an idea of the energy transition challenges facing PSE and the electricity sector as a whole, as well as to show how our Company responds to these challenges, particularly in the implementation of activities and strategic initiatives.
-The study also shows the scale of PSE’s economic and social impact and responds to the expectations of our stakeholders to present financial and non-financial issues.
+The purpose of the report is to give you an idea of the energy transition challenges facing PSE and the electricity sector as a whole, as well as how our company is responding to these challenges, particularly in the implementation of strategic activities and initiatives.

-To ensure high quality reporting, the report meets the requirements of the International Integrated Reporting Council (The International Integrated Reporting Council) and the Global Reporting Initiative (GRI) Standards 2021 international non-financial reporting standard.
+To ensure high-quality reporting, the report meets the requirements of the International Integrated Reporting Council and the Global Reporting Initiative (GRI) Standards 2021 international non-financial reporting stand.

-Chapter title: We have prepared the report on the PSE’s impact on the market and economy according to a methodology developed by an external expert based on the Wassily Leontief model, also called the inter-industry flow model or Input-Output model.
-This method focuses on examining the relationship between industries and companies.
-The model is based on the most recent inter-industry flow tables at the current base prices for domestic output, published by the Central Statistical Office in 2019.
-We used three key areas of economic growth to show how our business impacts the economy and the society: added value, jobs and wages.
+Chapter title: We have prepared the report on PSE’s impact on the market and the economy in accordance with the methodology developed by a third-party expert based on the Wassily Leontief model, also called the inter-industry flow model or Input-Output model.
+The method focuses on examining the interdependencies between sectors of the economy.
+The model was based on the most recent inter-industry flow tables at current base prices for domestic output.
+We used three key areas of economic growth to show how our business impacts the economy and society: value added, jobs and wages.

 In the report, we show the important issues in our environment.

-We present data for the period from 1 January 2022 to 31 December 2022, and selected aspects for 2023 as well, allowing us to show an up-to-date and complete picture of our Company’s activities.
-There were no significant changes in the Company’s size, structure or form of ownership during the reporting period.
+We present data for the period from 1 January 2023 to 31 December 2023, and selected aspects for 2024 as well, allowing us to show an up-to-date and complete view of our Company’s activities There were no significant changes in the Company’s size, structure or form of ownership during the reporting period.
 The report does not include adjustments to information from the previous report.

 Our study is an integrated report enriched with impact indicators.
-We report some indicators for 2021–2022, and even in a five-year perspective.
-We would like to show the trends following a series of changes carried out in the organisation, processes implemented and standards improved year after year.
+We report some indicators for 2021-2023, and even in a five-year perspective.
+We would like to show the trends following a series of changes put into effect in the organisation, processes implemented and standards improved year after year.

 Link to PSE’s social reports for previous years, including those published since 2014 and containing non-financial information: https://raport.pse.pl/centrum-multimediow